-Now that the worst of the COVID-19 pandemic appears to be over and the country looks to restart the economy, here’s a truism we can’t forget—clean energy is one of the largest job creation machines in U.S. history.
+As the country looks to restart the economy following the COVID-19 pandemic, here’s a truism we can’t forget—clean energy is one of the largest job creation machines in U.S. history.
 Wind technician and solar installer have been two of the three fastest growing jobs in the U.S. for years, and over 415,000 Americans across all 50 states have direct clean energy jobs.
 By 2030, there could be over 1 million clean energy jobs.

 That’s great news as we look to put Americans back to work in the months and years ahead, but it also presents a challenge.
 How do we ensure the coming clean energy workforce has the skills, knowledge, and experience they need to help build a 21st century clean energy economy?